ranjanistic/knotters/README.md

 - Try to publish the server sided changes before client side ones for better update delivery.

 - Try to group changes in [`static`](static) directory under single commit to avoid instantaneous multiple client side updates.

-- Always deploy changes in [`templates`](templates) directory separately from other changes, and if possible, deploy after other changes have been deployed successfully.